 Few things in the world of fitness are more frustrating than dedicating yourself to working out but failing to see any progress.
-If you've begun a workout regimen with the goal of losing your excess thigh fat but aren't quite yet able to slip on a pair of skinny jeans, a number of factors could be at play.
+If you exercise regularly but you're still not losing thigh fat, several factors could be at play.

 Don't Expect Immediate Results

-If you're working out without seeing any progress, it's possible you haven't yet devoted enough time to see results.
+If you're working out without seeing any progress, it's possible that you haven't yet devoted enough time to see results.
 Fat loss doesn't take place overnight.
 A reasonable rate of fat loss is one to two pounds over the course of a week, but you can't exclusively lose this fat off your thighs.

 Think Big Picture

-Taking a 20-minute walk once a week might help you feel as though you're improving your fitness -- and, to a certain extent, you are.
+Taking a 20-minute walk once a week might help you feel as though you're improving your fitness — and, to a certain extent, you are.
 But this infrequent approach to exercise is unlikely to yield significant fat loss results.

 Choose the Right Exercises

 The exercises you perform in your attempt to lose thigh fat can be the difference between success and frustration.
 You don't necessarily have to resort to vigorous workouts to burn fat, but those with a slow tempo can make fat loss extremely slow.

-Don't Discount Your Diet
+Rethink Your Diet

 Although frequent exercise can help you work toward a calorie deficit, a high-calorie, unhealthy diet can quickly erase the positive work you do in the gym or on the road.
 If you feel as though you're performing the right exercises frequently enough, reduce your calorie intake by skipping high-calorie foods and see if you begin to lose weight faster.

 - Centers for Disease Control and Prevention: Losing Weight